Mikejmoffitt/vimrc/README.md

 Tell me your secrets
 --------------------
 You got your usual noise:
--General stuff to act like a text editor from the '90s and beyond -Syntax coloring
+*General stuff to act like a text editor from the '90s and beyond *Syntax coloring
--Tabs for indentation, spaces for formatting within a block -tab length of four, except for ASM where it's eight -A sick pilcrow character
+*Tabs for indentation, spaces for formatting within a block *tab length of four, except for ASM where it's eight *A sick pilcrow character
--Mash F5 to kill off whitspace so your reviewers don't have an aneurysm -Case insensitive search mostly
+*Mash F5 to kill off whitspace so your reviewers don't have an aneurysm *Case insensitive search mostly

 For who
 -------